Rolonda Watts: Career

 In October 2006, Watts returned to her talk-show roots.
 She signed with GreenStone Media, a radio network launched by feminists Gloria Steinem and Jane Fonda, to host an afternoon radio show.
 She hosted the show until the network's closure in August 2007.
 Subsequently, Watts served as announcer for the game show Temptation, which ran from September 2007 to May 2008.
-As of 2011, Watts is the voice of Professor Wiseman in the PBS Kids animated program Curious George, as well as voicing "Gladys" in the Nickelodeon series The Penguins of Madagascar.
+As of 2022, Watts is the voice of Professor Wiseman in the PBS Kids animated program Curious George, as well as voicing "Gladys" in the Nickelodeon series The Penguins of Madagascar.
 Watts is currently shooting two films, with five others waiting for release, including her first starring role in A Mother's Love and leading roles in Christmas Mail, House Arrest, Soul Ties, Broken Roads and 25 Hill, a film written and produced by Corbin Bernsen.
 In the short film Return to Babylon, Watts portrays Josephine Baker; in Defying the Stars. she plays the role of Dorothy Dandridge.
 She recently played the role of Betsy Holiday in Tyler Perry's first animated film Madea's Tough Love.

-In between the months of June and August 2017, Rolonda begun her stand up career and was offered a radio show from CBS Radio entitled Sundays with Rolonda.
-Rolonda begun starting her own webseries entitled ROmance via YouTube; she also starred in Bounce TV's sitcom series, Mann & Wife as a choir director in a principal casting role.
+In between the months of June and August 2017, Rolonda began her stand up career and was offered a radio show from CBS Radio entitled Sundays with Rolonda.
+Rolonda began starting her own webseries entitled ROmance via YouTube; she also starred in Bounce TV's sitcom series, Mann & Wife as a choir director in a principal casting role.

+In 2024, she voiced Aunt P in Invincible Fight Girl.